alatuszam/gov/confio-signaling.md

 - Do ATOM stakeholders believe that using a foundation to act as a funding intermediary is the best approach?
 - What other areas of the proposal do you have feedback on?
 - What services would you like to see Confio offer the Hub?
+- Would you like to see the Hub as the sole patron of the Confio team?
+What alternatives would you suggest?